 In anaerobic activities, activities that cannot be maintained for more than 90 seconds, all muscle fiber types participate.
 In addition to the greater training effect, the Fast Twitch (Type 2) muscle fiber participation stimulates the production of human growth hormones, which happens only with the Fast Twitch muscle fiber participation.

-Whether you train and achieve optimum training results, is determined by the level of you “effort”.
+Whether you train and achieve optimum training results, is determined by the level of your “effort”.
 An all out “effort” for any individual for 10 to 90 seconds will produce a significant training effect.
 Repeated short intense “efforts” will produce even greater results.
 The intensity of the “effort” is what counts.
 Your body will tell you with a burning sensation in your muscles when your “effort” is right.
 There is no escaping it.
-The more you burn, the more you gain, the better you feel!!!
+The more you burn, the more you gain, the better you feel!

 Usain Bolt As a Live Example

 A good example of an all out “effort” is Usain Bolt, the Olympic Gold medal winner in the 100 & 200 meters and the world record holder with 9.58 seconds in the 100m., which fits nicely into the 11-13 second ATP-PC anaerobic phase.
 Running completely on the energy provided by the adenosine triphosphate (ATP), and phosphocreatine (PC) available instantly at the muscle fiber site.
 Usein did not have to breathe.
 Breathing would not have made the least bit of difference in his performance, because no oxygen could have been used at that “effort” level.